Solutions - Topics, Books, FAQs

 Prescribed Books for Solutions

 For this chapter, first, you need to finish the important topics of solutions class 12 thoroughly from the class 12th NCERT book and then simultaneously solve the examples and questions given in the book.
-Apart from this, if you want to prepare for the advanced level for competitive exams like JEE and NEET, you must prepare from the books - O.P.
+Apart from this, if you want to prepare for the advanced level of competitive exams like JEE and NEET, you must prepare from the books - O.P.
 Tandon and R.C Mukherjee.
-Meanwhile, in the preparation, you must continuously write the mock tests for the depth of knowledge.
+Meanwhile, in preparation, you must continuously write mock tests to increase your depth of knowledge.
 Our platform will help you to provide a variety of questions for deeper knowledge with the help of videos, articles and mock tests.

 Frequently Asked Questions (FAQs)